© Canva NFP

 The Quoll Seekers Network (QSN) collects and disseminates information for a greater understanding of quoll ecology, through population monitoring, mapping, sharing information with the community, and campaigning for their protection.

-Originally established in 2001, QSN became a new program under Wildlife Queensland in 2007 where its work continues to expand.
-Wildlife Queensland’s support of QSN ensures the ongoing collection of data on quoll populations throughout Queensland and continued efforts to address the threats that quolls face from habitat loss and invasive species.
+Since 2007, Wildlife Queensland’s support of QSN has ensured ongoing data collection within the state and continued efforts to address the threats quolls face from habitat loss and invasive species.

 Saving the Spotted-Tailed Quoll: A Landholder’s Guide

 Saving the Spotted-Tailed Quoll: A Landholder’s Guide is produced by Wildlife Queensland’s Quoll Seekers Network and funded by the Queensland Government’s Community Sustainability Action grant program.
 The guide aims to provide practical ideas that may contribute to saving this elusive species.

 - To view the guide: Press the PLAY button below.
 Pages will automatically turn.
 Press the PAUSE button to stop on a page.
 You can also use the RIGHT and LEFT arrows to view pages.

 - To download the guide: Click on the DOWNLOAD button below to download as a PDF.